ibm-cloud-docs/vpc/pps-create.md

 As a service provider, you are responsible for managing your consumer account IDs.
 Currently, tracking or validating account IDs is not supported.
 For more information, see [Responsibilities for managing consumer account IDs](/docs/vpc?topic=vpc-pps-consumer-account-id-responsibilities&interface=ui).
 {: attention}

 Private Path services for VPC enable service providers to create and manage private connectivity for hosted IBM Cloud and third-party services and applications.
-You can create a Private Path service by using the UI, CLI, API, or Terraform.
+You can create a Private Path service by using the console, CLI, API, or Terraform.
 {: shortdesc}

 ## Before you begin